jessepav/libgdx-wiki-old/Getting-Help.md

 ## <a id="Code_Snippets"></a>Code Snippets ##

 Code snippets are most often not very useful.
 Unless you are blatantly misusing the API, most problems cannot be solved just by looking at a code snippet.
 Code snippets mostly lead to vague guesses at what might be wrong instead of a real answer to your question.
-Instead, include executable example code.
+Instead, include **executable example code**.

 ## <a id="Executable_Example_Code"></a>Executable Example Code ##